 - Faculty & Staff

-David is Assistant Professor and Technical Director for the department.
+David Stellhorn is an Associate Professor and Technical Director for the Department of Theatre and Dance, as well as Director of Theatrical Production and Design.
 He received his B.A. from California State University, Fresno, and his M.F.A. from the University of Illinois, Urbana-Champaign.

 Prior to joining the faculty at Fredonia, David Stellhorn spent eight years as the Technical Director for the Department of Theatre and Dance at the University of Southern Mississippi in Hattiesburg achieving the rank of Associate Professor.
 While there, he constructed over 65 departmental productions and served as Technical Director for the Southern Arena Theatre.
 He was recognized with the 2012 Outstanding Contributions to Theatre Award by the Mississippi Theatre Association and was awarded the 2005 Aubrey Lucas teaching grant to create a hydraulics laboratory.
 His wife, Hyla and he decided to relocate to better to raise their three boys and as fate would have it, Fredonia was waiting.